 Minecraft reached a record of 10 million accounts in 2011 and has only continued to grow over the past decade.
 As a popular game amongst kids, Minecraft offers more than leisurely play.
 Its format spans different game consoles and computer systems making it accessible to all kids above the recommended age of 10.
 This popular game is all about discovery, planning, and exploration.
 From using blocks to build shelters and tools and interacting with other characters, Minecraft offers a window into the world of coding, problem-solving, critical thinking ,and so much more.
 In our Minecraft Modding course, students learn to code and customize their environment.

 When supporting your kid in leaping learning to code, you’ll want to explore all options available.
 From coding boot camps and games to free coding websites and online courses, there is no shortage to the abundance of resources at your fingertips.
-As your child deepens their studies, having access to the top free coding websites for kids in 2023 is bound to set their year off on a strong foot while serving as an additional resource to any coding classes they are already enrolled in.
+As your child deepens their studies, having access to the top free coding websites for kids is bound to set their year off on a strong foot while sharpening their coding skills.